K - the type of map keys. The map is invariant on its key type, as it

 Collections.reverseOrder.

-The expression m.descendingMap().descendingMap()
+The expression m.descendingMap().descendingMap() returns a

-view of m
+view of m essentially equivalent to m.

 ImmutableNavigableSet<K> getNavigableKeys()